outgleed/CursedPoems/README.md

 and drink herself under the table.

 West Vagina | WEST VAGINA, MOUNT THAT MAMA.
 TAKE ME HOME, WITH A GIRL AND A POLE!!!

+Dogs | All these beutiful women, and you wanna go freaky with the dog.